younglim/developer.gov.sg/collections/_products/categories/analytics/analytics-gov/faqs.md

   - name: Can I use Analytics.gov to access data from my agency’s database system?
     description: >
       For AG users to access data from their agency's database systems, there is a requirement to set up connectivity between AG and the agency's system(s).
-The agency may contact the product team ia this <a href="https://form.gov.sg/62280856ba91100012050933" target="_blank">form</a> to arrange for an exploratory discussion.
+The agency may contact the product team via this <a href="https://form.gov.sg/62280856ba91100012050933" target="_blank">form</a> to arrange for an exploratory discussion.
 ---

 {% include faqs-app.html sectionName="FAQs" sectionDescription=page.section_description faqData=page.faqs %}